 PART OF THE “BREAKING THE CODE OF SILENCE” SERIES

 In my early teens I began to experience overwhelming, unshakeable mood swings that, like a lens applied to my perspective, coloured my life.
-I would feel them starting, a slow-motion crushing sensation, like being caught in an industrial compactor, and I would be filled with dread.
+I’d feel them starting, a slow-motion crushing sensation, like being caught in an industrial compactor, and I was filled with dread.

 I needed to be around people when they occurred, the places my thoughts took me to frightened me, but I was criticised at home for being moody, so I spent a lot of time alone waiting for them to pass.

 What is Borderline Personality Disorder?

 I suffer from Borderline Personality Disorder (BPD).
 I was first treated for depression at 15 but doctors can’t make a diagnosis of BPD on an adolescent, due to their personality still being in its formative stage.
 It’s a condition in which people exhibit long-term patterns of instability and turbulence in the areas of self-image, relationships and emotions.

 There are 10 classified personality disorders and of those, BPD is the most common, most complex, most studied, and certainly one of the most devastating, with up to 10% of those diagnosed committing suicide.
 It exists in approximately 2-4% of the general population; up to 20% of all psychiatric inpatients and 15% of all outpatients.

 A person is required to be exhibiting five or more of the symptoms below for a diagnosis of BPD to be made:

 - Frantic efforts to avoid real or imagined abandonment

 - A pattern of unstable and intense relationships characterized by alternating between extremes of idealization and devaluation